 What types of training and technical assistance is provided?

-Qualified Include Me project consultants are prepared to provide support and training on the following topics for school personnel/student teams (including administrators, general and special education teachers, guidance counselors, school nurses, para-professionals, and support staff and parents and family members of children with disabilities).
+Qualified Include Me Program consultants are prepared to provide support and training on the following topics for school personnel/student teams (including administrators, general and special education teachers, guidance counselors, school nurses, para-professionals, and support staff and parents and family members of children with significant impact of disabilities).

-- Facilitation of Supplementary Aids and Services Toolkit (to identify supports for student and team)
+- Facilitation of the Supplementary Aids and Services toolkit, as requested by student team

-- Standard Aligned Systems and Access to the General Curriculum (as a resource for curriculum modification)
+- Curricular Adaptations and Access to the General Education Curriculum

 Where We Are

-Our program works with school districts across Pennsylvania.
-To see a complete list of our areas click here.
+Our program works with public school districts across Pennsylvania.

-The Include Me program believes in the importance of running an effective that makes a lasting impact on students and schools.
-The Arc of PA found an independent group to research the efficacy of our program and methods.
-Follow the link to view independent research from the University of Pittsburgh’s Office of Child Development and Early Childhood Partnerships.
+The Include Me Program believes in the importance of running an effective that makes a lasting impact on students and schools.
+The Arc of Pennsylvania found an independent group to research the efficacy of our program and methods.